swiftlang/swift-evolution/proposals/nnnn-rawspan-safe-loading-api.md

 ## Future directions

-#### Validation for the `ConvertibleToRawBytes` protocol
+#### Validation for the `ConvertibleToBytes` protocol

-`ConvertibleToRawBytes` conformances will undergo additional validation by the compiler at a later time.
+`ConvertibleToBytes` conformances will undergo additional validation by the compiler at a later time.
 This protocol can be fully validated at compilation time, since it relies entirely on the layout of the type in addressable memory.
-It should be automatable in a manner similar to `BitwiseCopyable`.
+It should be possible to automate `ConvertibleToBytes` conformances in a manner similar to `BitwiseCopyable`.

 Alongside validation, we could consider automatically inserting stored null bytes instead of padding for types which elect it.

-#### Partial validation for the `ConvertibleFromRawBytes`protocol
+#### Partial validation for the `ConvertibleFromBytes` protocol

-`ConvertibleFromRawBytes` conformances may undergo some validation by the compiler at a later time.
-The compiler can enforce that all of a type's stored properties conform to `ConvertibleFromRawBytes`.
+`ConvertibleFromBytes` conformances may undergo some validation by the compiler at a later time.
+The compiler can enforce that all of a type's stored properties conform to `ConvertibleFromBytes`.
 It cannot directly enforce the absence of semantic constraints on the type's fields, but we may choose to accept a roundabout way of supporting its absence, such as if all the stored properties are `public` and mutable (`var` bindings).

 #### Support for types imported from C

-The Clang importer should be taught which basic C types support these protocols.
-There should be a way to declare a conformance to the protocols for C types which are aggregates.
+The Clang importer could be taught which basic C types support these protocols.
+It would be useful to have a way to declare a conformance to these protocols for C types which are aggregates.
 For example, we could relax the restriction that these conformances can only be declared in a type's owning module, for imported C types only.

 #### Support for tuples and SIMD types

-Tuples composed of `ConvertibleToRawBytes` types should themselves be `ConvertibleToRawBytes`.
-The same applies to `ConvertibleFromRawBytes`.
+Tuples composed of `ConvertibleToBytes` types should themselves be `ConvertibleToBytes`.
+The same applies to `ConvertibleFromBytes`.
 The standard library's SIMD types also seem to be naturally suited to these protocols.

 #### Utilities to examine the alignment of a `RawSpan`

-The `Span` initializers require a correctly-aligned `RawSpan`; there should be be utilities to identify the offsets that are well-aligned for a given type.
+The `Span` initializers require a correctly-aligned `RawSpan`; there should be utilities to identify the offsets that are well-aligned for a given type.

+#### Renaming of `@unsafe` functions and properties that do not explicitly include an unsafety marker

+Some functions and properties introduced in earlier proposals have since been annotated as unsafe, but their names did not indicate unsafety.
+We should identify names that involve unsafety even when strict memory safety mode is disabled.
+We should plan carefully for the renaming of these symbols, and doing so in a separate proposal will be most conducive to a successful and minimally disruptive outcome.

 ## Alternatives considered